 Molluscum cantagiosum affect the young and the old alike.
 In kids, we often will use Canthacur, a blister beetle "juice."
 This tends to cause little, if any, pain.
 In adults, curetting can be among the most effective treatments.
 We will sometimes recommend topical regiments as well.

 Hair loss (alopecia) and nail problems are some of the most concerning conditions for patients, and rightfully so.
 At Minnesota Dermatology, we evaluate them and recommend the appropriate treatments.
 Sometimes testing is necessary, which can include biopsies and/or blood tests.
 Some conditions are quite curable or at least treatable, while others can be slowed but not necessarily stopped.
 Often, it is important to recognize the condition and start treatment early to prevent progression.

 Rashes can be some of the most perplexing and interesting conditions in dermatology.
 Some of them are easy to identify without further workup, including "textbook" tinea versicolor, granuloma annulare, and pityriasis rosea.
 Others require blood work, cultures, scrapings, and biopsies to come to a firm diagnosis.
 Some are caused by viruses, others by medications, and still others are inherent or acquired conditions.

-There are thousands of dermatologic conditions, and Dr. Ecker and his team can help you identify and treat the disease or condition that you have.
+There are thousands of dermatologic conditions, and the Dr. Ecker and their team can help you identify and treat the disease or condition that you have.
 Whether you seek an initial diagnosis or continuation of a treatment plan for an existing condition, we can help.
 Call today: 612.486.4200.